 Metrics are critical to optimizing marketing performance and improving the customer experience.
 Clean, standardized data makes it is easier to interrogate the information at a campaign, program, and company level.
-Analyzing the data uncovers issues and opportunities for improvement.
+Analyzing the data uncovers issues and opportunities for improved engagement.

 - Standardized Format.
 Structured data improves segmenting.
-It is also key to lead scoring and performance analysis.
+It is key to lead scoring and performance analysis.

 - Un-Siloed Data Stores.
 A single point for all customer information ensures consistent communication.
 When customer information is fragmented between operating units the customer is the one to experience the inconsistencies first.